Jessie Creek (Nipissing District)

 Jessie Creek is a stream in geographic Strathcona Township of Temagami in Nipissing District of Northeastern Ontario, Canada.
-It is part of the Great Lakes Basin and is one of several streams that empty into Lake Temagami.
+It is part of the Great Lakes Basin and is one of several streams that empties into Lake Temagami.

 Course

 The creek begins at an unnamed pond adjacent to the old Ferguson Highway and heads westward for 0.67 km where it flows under Highway 11.
 It then flows an additional 0.16 km to the northwest where it enters the northeastern end of Jessie Lake.
 The creek continues to flow northwards from the west end of Jessie Lake for 1.1 km, crossing Strathcona Road then emptying into Inlet Bay of Lake Temagami.